 Mass Notification System

-Additionally, the College has in place a dual siren emergency warning system which will blast warning tones and provide notification and instructions to the community as to the nature of an emergency and provide information as to an immediate community response.
+Additionally, the University has in place a dual siren emergency warning system which will blast warning tones and provide notification and instructions to the community as to the nature of an emergency and provide information as to an immediate community response.

-Finally, the College has a Campus Televideo Emergency Alert System which will send emergency text messages across television screens tied to the Campus television network.
+Finally, the University has a Campus Televideo Emergency Alert System which will send emergency text messages across television screens tied to the Campus television network.
 All emergency warning systems are tested at the minimum of twice each year by the University Police Department in conjunction with other College administrators and assessments are made during these tests that evaluate the performance of the emergency notification systems.

-College Emergency Action Plan
+Emergency Action Plan